smyrgeorge/log4k/README.md

 span.end()
 ```

-Similarly to the logging API, we also support a more kotlin-ish style API:
+Similarly to the logging API, we also support a more kotlin style API:

 ```kotlin
 // Starts immediately the span.